christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

 - When prompted, choose a location and filename to save the classified raster (e.g., `tile_02_classified.tif`)
 - Wait for the process to finish (may take several minutes depending on data size and computer)
 - After completion, the classified raster will be automatically added to your Layers panel
-- You can style the classified image by right-clicking the layer > `Properties` > `Symbology` and assigning colors to each class
+- You can style the classified image by right clicking the layer > `Properties` > `Symbology` and assigning colors to each class

 > ❓**Question:** Click to see the answer
 <details>